-- A. Placement of Concrete, 1720 - 1.
-Concrete pumping equipment and placing booms shall be set-up and operated according to manufacturer's guidelines and the Title 8 Safety Orders. - 2.
-The manufacturer's operation manual shall be maintained in legible condition and available at the jobsite. - 3.
-Controls in the equipment shall have their function clearly marked. - 4.
-Operation of concrete placing booms in proximity of overhead high-voltage lines shall be in accordance with Article 37 of the High-Voltage Electrical Safety Orders. - 5.
-Equipment shall be inspected by a qualified operator prior to daily use and the inspection must be documented. - B. Forms/falsework and vertical shoring in the Forms.
-Falsework. and Vertical Shoring section of this guide.
+- A. Placement of Concrete.
+1720 - Concrete pumping equipment and placing booms shall be set-up and operated according to manufacturer's guidelines and the title 8 safety orders. - 2 The manufacturer's operation manual shall be maintained in legible condition and available at the job site. - Controls in the equipment shall have their function clearly marked. - Operation of concrete placing booms in proximity of overhead high-voltage lines shall be in accordance with Article 37 of the High-Voltage Electrical Safety Orders. - 5.
+Equipment shall be inspected by a qualified operator prior to daily use and the inspection must be documented. - B. Forms/falsework and vertical shoring in the Forms, Falsework, and Vertical Shoring section of this guide.
 1717 - C. Masonry construction.
-1722 - 1.
-All masonry walls more than 8 ft. high must be braced to prevent overturning and collapse unless the wall is adequately supported through its design or construction method.
+1722 - All masonry walls more than 8 ft. high must be braced to prevent overturning and collapse unless the wall is adequately supported through its design or construction method.
 The bracing shall remain in place until permanent supporting elements of the structure are in place.
-1722(b) - 2.
-A limited access zone (LAZ) shall be established whenever a masonry wall is being constructed and must conform to the following: - a.
+1722(b) - 2 A limited access zone (LAZ) shall be established whenever a masonry wall is being constructed and must conform to the following: - a.
 The LAZ shall be established before the start of construction.
 1722(a)(1)

 - b.
-The LAZ shall be established on the unscaffolded side.
+The LAZ shall be established on the side that does not have scaffolding.
 1722(a)(2) - c.
-The width of the LAZ shall be equal to the height of the wall to be constructed plus 4 ft, and shall run the entire length of the wall.
+The width of the LAZ shall be equal to the height of the wall to be constructed plus 4 ft. and shall run the entire length of the wall.
 1722(a)(3) - d.
 The LAZ shall be entered only by employees actively engaged in constructing the wall.
 No other employee shall be permitted entry.
 1722(a)(4) - e.
 The LAZ shall remain in place until the wall is adequately supported to prevent collapse unless the height of the wall is more than 8 ft., in which case the LAZ shall remain in place until the requirements of 1722(b) have been met.
-1722(a)(5) - D. Precast, prefabricated concrete construction, tilt-up. panels, 1715 - 1.
-An erection plan, addenda, and procedure shall be prepared by or under the direction of a Professional Engineer registered in California. - 2.
-The erection plan, addenda, and procedure shall be available at the jobsite. - 3.
-Jobsite inspections shall be made by the responsible engineer (or representative) during the course of erection. - 4.
+1722(a)(5) - D. Precast, prefabricated concrete construction, tilt-up, panels.
+1715 - 1.
+An erection plan, addenda, and procedure shall be prepared by or under the direction of a Professional Engineer registered in California. - 2 The erection plan, addenda, and procedure shall be available at the job site. - 3.
+Job site inspections shall be made by the responsible engineer (or representative) during the course of erection. - 4.
 Proposed field modifications shall be approved by the responsible engineer. - E. Rebar and other impalement hazards.
-1712 - 1.
-Employees working at grade or at the same surface level as exposed protruding rebar or similar projections shall be protected against impalement by guarding exposed ends that extend up to 6 feet above grade or other work surface, with approved protective covers or troughs (see Illustrations 1 and 2).
-1712(c) - 2.
-Employees working above grade or above any surface and who are exposed to protruding rebar or similar projections shall be protected from impalement by: - a.
+1711 and 1712 - Employees working at grade or at the same surface level as exposed protruding rebar or similar projections shall be protected against impalement by guarding exposed ends that extend up to 6 feet above grade or other work surface, with approved protective covers or troughs (see Illustrations 1 and 2).
+1712(c) and (d) - Employees working above grade or above any surface and who are exposed to protruding rebar or similar projections shall be protected from impalement by: - a.
 The use of guardrails, or - b.
 Approved fall protection systems, or - c.
-Approved troughs and covers per 344.90, 1712(c). - 3.
+Approved troughs and covers per 344.90, 1712(c) and (d). - 3.
 Job-built wood protective covers and troughs shall be built of at least "standard grade" Douglas Fir.

-- 4. Manufactured protective covers shall be approved by Cal/ OSHA per 344.90. - 5.
-Personal fall protection must be used while employees place or tie rebar in walls, columns, piers, and other structures more than 6 ft. high.
-1712(e)
+- Manufactured protective covers shall be approved by Cal/ OSHA in accordance with 344.90. - Personal fall protection (or equivalent) must be used while employees place or tie reinforcing steel in walls, columns, piers, and other structures more than 6 ft. high.
+1711(i)

-Exception: Personal fall protection is not required during point-to-point horizontal or vertical travel on rebar up to 24 ft. above the surface below if there are no impalement hazards.
+Exception: Reinforcing ironworkers may travel point-topoint horizontally or vertically on reinforcing steel up to 24 ft. above the surface below if there are no impalement hazards.